Speaking of HealthYou can’t remember what you can't hear: The hearing loss, brain health linkDecember 06, 2023

 “She wholeheartedly believed in the importance of weight loss — not just for her knees and the ability to go through a surgery — but to become a healthier person,” says Dr. Webb.
 “She embraced that and took it to a whole new level.”

-“Since grade school, I’ve struggled with my weight, and it has been up and down over the years,” she says.”
-But she is confident she has it under control now.
+Ann says weight has always been an issue for her.
+“Since grade school, I’ve struggled with my weight, and it's been up and down over the years,” she says.
+But she's confident she has it under control now.

-Statz now has improved her health so much that she no longer needs any medications.
+Ann now has improved her health so much that she no longer needs any medications.
 She recently discontinued taking high blood pressure medication.
 Even some of her allergy-related asthma issues have improved, she says.